Aquafina-water-bottle/jp-mining-note/docs/docs/tooltipresults.md

 # Suspended Cards
-TODO add difference between hidden and removed
+TODO make sure this is correct with `hidden` now removed

 Some assumptions are made about suspended cards.
 For example, suspended cards flagged as `green` are counted in the "non-new" cards category